ziad-ka/Scripts/README.md

 ---

 ## Conclusion
 This guide provides a step-by-step approach to creating, wrapping, and deploying a script in a structured monorepo.
-The same methodology can be applied to more complex scripts like the Wappalyzer scanner.
+The same methodology can be applied to more complex scripts.